Ahmetilhan14/Ahmetilhan14/README.md

 - 👋 Hi, I’m @AhmetIlhan
 - 👀 I’m interested in software developing and database structures
 - 🌱 I’m currently working with TypeScript and JavaScript for FullStack & Backend development.
--     I'm using express.js and nest.js for backend.
+-     I'm using express.js for backend and nest.js and react for frontend.
+      I'm currently developing web backend api's total backend developing and fullstack mobile app developing.
 -
 -
 - 💞️ I’m looking to collaborate on ...